PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 adapter insertion index before mutation.
 Turn all 27 strict xfails green, preserve the 18 existing cases and both production boundaries, validate sequentially, commit and push, and do not create a pull request.

+## Concat/Mul/Add/Transpose/Add transactional correction: completed state

+All 27 former strict xfails are green.
+The corrected raw owner is 866 lines and constructs one `ModelIRGraphIndex`; a two-branch fixed-point rewrite proves the index is refreshed exactly once.
+Producer/consumer maps are no longer rebuilt on every candidate round.

+Before mutation, each candidate proves strict pre-Transpose/Concat/Mul/Add/ post-Transpose/tail-Add order, unique producers, exact internal consumers, private intermediate boundaries, complete rank-four source/Concat/Mul/Add shape and effective-signature metadata, safe Concat axis/options, and a valid NHWC tail broadcast.
+Missing tensors, rank-three sources, short signatures, malformed axes, duplicate producers, reverse order, and public internal aliases now return zero without changing tensors, operators, metadata, lineage, or diagnostics.

+Mul and pre-Transpose Add constants share one immutable planning policy.
+Scalars and already NHWC-compatible broadcasts remain unchanged.
+NCHW rank- three/four values rotate only after ownership and target-broadcast validation;
+shared and public-output constants receive deterministic private clones, while public inputs and variables reject.
+Per-axis quantization is cloned and remapped for both constants, the canonical Concat tensor, Mul output, and Add output.
+Ordinary and legacy paths therefore use QDIM 3 for all NHWC tensors, while the compatibility output keeps its original NCHW contract.

+Candidate-local name reservations are published only at commit.
+The reserved adapter permutation is reused only when it is a private immutable unquantized INT32 tensor with exact `[4]` metadata, an INT32 backing buffer, and the exact permutation.
+Public, variable, wrong-dtype, quantized, or wrong-value tensors are preserved and receive a private collision-safe replacement.
+The adapter is inserted immediately after Concat and before all existing consumers.
+Both constant plans, every metadata/QDIM result, canonical tensor, adapter, setter, removal, and insertion are complete before the first mutation.

+Validation completed as follows:

+- corrected focused contract, including all former xfails and one-index
+  construction: `46 passed in 0.59s`;
+- corrected focused contract, adjacent extracted bridge contract, and ordered architecture suite: `344 passed in 20.58s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.40s`;
+- targeted Python compilation and whitespace checks: passed;
+- central lowerer Ruff remains at the same six pre-existing findings.

+No real-model conversion or broad direct-suite repeat was added.
+The rewrite is limited to fully proven candidates; incomplete evidence leaves the graph unchanged.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, both ordered runtime boundaries, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, mechanically extract the corrected 866-line `_optimize_concat_mul_add_transpose_add_nhwc_bridge_chains` owner into a focused pass module.
+Keep the historical lowerer private name as a one-return wrapper and preserve its position in both terminal recovery sequences.
+Prove corrected checkpoint/module AST identity and direct owner/wrapper equality for ordinary static/dynamic, multiple, scalar, shared/public constants, legacy adapters, per-axis quantization, adapter collisions, pruning, rejection, and atomicity cases.
+Validate sequentially, commit and push, and do not create a pull request.